 Our marine leisure business is highly seasonal and seasonality can also impact our commercial marine business.
 We historically have generated the majority of our marine leisure product revenues during the first and second quarters of each year, and these revenues typically decline in the third and fourth quarters of each year, compared to the first two quarters.
 Temporary suspensions of our airtime services typically increase in the third and fourth quarters of each year as boats are placed out of service during winter months.
 Our marine leisure business is also significantly affected by the weather.
-Unseasonably cool weather, prolonged winter conditions, hurricanes, unusual amounts of rain, and natural and other disasters may decrease boating, which could reduce our revenues.
+Unseasonably cool weather, prolonged winter conditions, hurricanes, such as the potential near-term impact from the hurricane that hit the U.S. east coast in October 2012, unusual amounts of rain, and natural and other disasters may decrease boating, which could reduce our revenues.
 Specifically, we may encounter a decrease in new airtime activations as well as an increase in the number of cancellations or temporary suspensions of our airtime service.